FreeBSD manual

 All routines return the integer ERR upon failure and OK on success.

-X/Open does not define any error conditions.
-This implementation
+X/Open Curses does not specify any error conditions.
+This

-returns an error
+implementation returns an error

 o if the window pointer is null or